How about an April Fools Day science lesson?

 …it’s a good time for the “April Fools!” announcement!

-Then, watch how those special effects were created (the real lesson)
+Then, watch how those special effects were created (the real science lesson)

-It’s still a science lesson, but it’s about technology instead of natural science!
-(Although if you watched March of the Penguins, you still got in quite a bit of natural science as well.)
+It’s still a science lesson, but it’s about technology instead of natural science.
+(Although if you watched March of the Penguins, your kids have already learned some natural science.)